Morgan Davis, MarketDial CEO

 In the history of retail, we are living in unprecedented times.
 Not only is the industry still navigating the balance between online sales, brick-and-mortar sales, shifting consumer preferences, and direct brand-to-consumer purchasing options, it is also facing challenges impacted by the COVID-19 pandemic, from staffing to supply chain disruption and inflation.
 Because of these unique challenges, many are starting to feel the test-and-learn model is no longer sufficient.
 Retailers are finding they need more than informative insights gleaned from testing; they need actionable insights gleaned from a proven hypothesis.
 The time has come to shift our thinking from a more static approach of test and learn to a more hands-on approach of prove and improve.

 In the same way Leeuwenhoeck used a new lens to gain insight into what was otherwise not visible, retail needs a new framework to clearly identify the underlying risks and opportunities facing them.
 The traditional test-and-learn framework has focused on the idea that says, “We have a theory.
 We’re going to test it, and we’re going to learn from that test.”
 The prove and improve framework goes deeper into the science of data to develop a targeted hypothesis, subject that hypothesis to A/B testing with a well-defined control, minimize noise and bias, analyze the results, and take appropriate action based on that knowledge.
-This framework doesn’t just want to test a hypothesis and learn from the results of that test; it wants to prove a hypothesis correct or incorrect and then improve processes based on that newfound knowledge.
+This framework doesn’t just want to test a hypothesis and learn from the results of that test; it wants to prove a hypothesis correct or incorrect and then use actionable insights to improve processes based on that newfound knowledge.

 Proving or disproving a hypothesis is essential to improving overall retail initiatives.
 Hypotheses can seem logical on the surface but fail to represent reality.
 A retailer may think that eliminating a product could cut back on costs, for example, but miss the bigger picture that cutting that specific product deters customers from choosing that store over a competitor.
 Good data can help retailers have courage to try what would otherwise seem risky and avoid risks that might otherwise seem practical.
 Even neutral results can be informative.
 Knowing that a decision won’t affect consumer behavior either way can still inform the final solution.